 Even when legally prescribed, some prescription medications can still be abused.
 Prescription opioid pain relievers, stimulants, and depressants all have the potential for abuse.
-Understanding the risks of these medications can help you reach out for help if you find that you’re struggling with substance abuse or addiction.
+Understanding the risks of these medications can help you reach out for help if you find that you’re struggling with prescription drug addiction.

 Some of the Most Commonly Abused Prescription Drugs

 Among the most commonly abused prescription drugs are barbiturates, benzodiazepines, sleep aids, opioids, and amphetamines.
 While these might be prescribed for legitimate reasons, they all have a potential for abuse.

 Barbiturates are some of the most commonly abused prescription drugs on the market.
 Common barbiturates include:

 These are prescribed to patients who have trouble with seizures, insomnia or sleep disorders, and anxiety in some cases.
 Even at lower doses, barbiturates can be addictive.
 At high doses, they can lead to trouble breathing.
 Withdrawal can also be dangerous.

 These drugs are a kind of sedative.
 Their purpose is to slow down the body to encourage reduced anxiety, panic, and sleep issues.